Weak Isolation in Relational Databases

 Postgres Read Committed

 Postgres supports two isolation modes: READ COMMITTED and SERIALIZABLE.
 By default, it uses the read committed mode.
 In this mode, each statement sees a consistent snapshot of the database, as of the beginning of the query.
 This means that within a single transaction, each read sees the last committed value.
-Thus, in this mode transactions are really only useful for postponing a batch of updates.
-When used in serializable mode, it behaves as described above for snapshot isolation.
+Updates will block waiting for other writers, then will be evaluated on the most recent value.
+This works very similarly to InnoDB's SERIALIZABLE mode.

 Conclusions